 2 Abstraction and Modularization in Functional Programming

-For simplicity, we concentrate on a representative collection of mechanisms of functional programming languages: modules, algebraic data types, functions, and monads.
+Since they are supported by most functional languages, we concentrate on the following mechanisms: modules, algebraic data types, functions, and monads.
 We discuss each mechanism with respect to its capability to separate and modularize concerns, especially crosscutting concerns.